 I enjoyed the walk through the city so much.
 It’s so easy to get to places in Brussels!
 Except for the Atomium (I’ll get to that in a second), everything is in possible walking distance.

 Anyway, there are so many people around!!
-So just go there, take your pic, and leave. haha.
+So just go there, take your picture, and leave. haha.

 Then it was already time for dinner.
 And it was my favorite dinner of this whole trip I think!